ABKGroup/ASAP7-Synopsys-Enablement/README.md

 Our main interest here is QTS-TPS ↔ STRC-PT (i.e., FLOW1-1), so we provide an additional plot for Case 1 only.
-The plots below show the slack distributions of Flow1-1 for the four designs.
+The plots below show the slack of Flow1-1 for the four designs.

 <img width="856" height="489" alt="image" src="https://github.com/user-attachments/assets/e331dc65-1bc3-4685-8bd8-c8344c16adfe" />